HenioJR/cnpjs_cpf_validator/README.md

 00512008250801
 00512084132765
 00500112750504
+54896550544
+54898510159
 ```

 ### Constants

-If necessary to change default values, you need to config constants and build project.
+If necessary to change default values, you need to config constants and rebuild project.

 ```
 const (
-	printCnpjsValidos   = false
+	printValidDocuments   = false
-	printCnpjsInvalidos = true
+	printInvalidDocuments = true
-	filePathName        = "cnpjs.csv"
+	filePathName          = "documents.csv"
 )
 ```